Bambi's Children

 Bambi's Children: The Story of a Forest Family (Bambis Kinder: Eine Familie im Walde) is a 1939 coming-of-age novel written by Austrian author Felix Salten as a sequel to his 1923 work Bambi, a Life in the Woods.

 Background

-The sequel to Bambi follows the lives of the twin children of Bambi and his mate Faline as they grow from fawns to young adults.
+The sequel to Bambi follows the lives of the twin children of Bambi and his mate and cousin Faline as they grow from fawns to young adults.
 Salten wrote the sequel while living in exile in Switzerland after being forced to flee Nazi-occupied Austria as he was of Jewish heritage.
 Written in German, the novel was first published in English in the United States in 1939 by Bobbs-Merrill.
 It was not published in German until the following year.
 Perri, a squirrel character from one of Salten's earlier novels, makes several appearances in the book.

-The models for Geno and Gurri were Felix Salten's own children, Paul who was careful and timid, and Anna Katharina, who was merry and optimistic.
+The models for Geno and Gurri were Felix Salten's own children, Paul who was careful and timid, and Anna Katharina who was merry and optimistic.
 Salten also included himself as the responsible and humane hunter in the novel.